jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 Then there are some simplifications done for now to match current ambition:

-- `artifactId`: some projects build only 1 artifact, but more complex ones ("multi-module" in Maven terms) build many artifacts: only one artifact is provided in build spec to provide one example link to Central Repository,
+- `artifactId`: some projects build only 1 artifact, but more complex ones ("multi-module" in Maven terms, "mutli-projects" in Maven 4) build many artifacts: only one artifact is provided in build spec to provide one example link to Central Repository,
 - `gitRepo`: current rebuild script only supports Git, which has been sufficient for now, but other source control could be added to [`bin/includes/fetchSource.sh`](../bin/includes/fetchSource.sh)
-- `tool`: current build spec does not specify a precise tool version, as it was not yet required: rebuild script chooses arbitrarily,
+- `tool`: for Maven and sbt, a default version is chosen if not provided,
-- `jdk`: only major JDK version is provided, as tests have shown that it is in general sufficient to get reproducible bytecode: rebuild script will choose on its own JVM provider and JDK minor version
+- `jdk`: only major JDK version is provided, as tests have shown that it is in general sufficient to get reproducible bytecode: rebuild script will choose on its own JVM provider and JDK minor version ([enhancement request](../../../issues/1718) filed for some edge cases).

 ## Tips and Tricks